The Naked Gun: From the Files of Police Squad!: Plot

 Drebin then breaks into Ludwig's office to search for evidence.
 He finds a note from Pahpshmir to Ludwig which confirms his suspicions, but accidentally starts a fire that destroys the note and the office.
 Drebin later confronts Ludwig with his allegations at a reception for the Queen's arrival.
 He misinterprets Ludwig's presentation of a musket to the Queen as an attack and tries to protect her, but only causes more of a problem and is fired from Police Squad.
 Jane finds out the plan will be executed at a baseball game at Anaheim Stadium and that one of the players will perform the act.
-She tells Drebin of the plan but he is forced to sneak into the game in disguise.
+She informs Drebin of the plan, but he is forced to sneak into the game in disguise.

-Police Squad arrives at the stadium and Drebin tells them about the plot.
+Police Squad arrives at the stadium after Drebin tells them about the plot.
 Drebin knocks the home plate umpire out and takes his place in order to frisk the players for weapons while they are at bat.
-Ludwig eventually activates his assassin, Reggie Jackson.
+Ludwig eventually activates his unwitting assassin, Reggie Jackson, using the hypnotic beeper.
 Jane alerts Drebin, who chases after Jackson and tackles him, causing a bench-clearing brawl that allows Jackson to escape.

-Ludwig holds Jane at gunpoint and begins to leave the stadium while Jackson takes aim at the Queen.
-Drebin tries to tranquilize Jackson, but misses and hits a large woman on the upper deck.
+Ludwig holds Jane at gunpoint and begins to leave the stadium while the hypnotized Jackson takes aim at the Queen.
+Drebin tries to tranquilize Jackson, but misses and hits a woman on the upper deck.
 She falls over the railing and lands on Jackson, crushing him and saving the Queen's life.

 Drebin follows Ludwig to the top of the stadium and shoots him with another dart.
-Ludwig falls over the side of the stadium and is struck by a passing bus, run over by a steamroller, and finally trampled by the USC marching band.
+Ludwig fatally plummets over the side of the stadium and lands on the concrete, and is struck by a passing bus, run over and flattened by a steamroller, and finally trampled by the USC marching band.
 Some of the band members inadvertently step on Ludwig's beeper, triggering Jane to attempt to kill Drebin.
 He breaks Jane's hypnosis by openly professing his feelings for her and giving her an engagement ring.

 Drebin is reinstated to Police Squad and a recovered Nordberg congratulates him.
-Unfortunately, Drebin accidentally pushes Nordberg's wheelchair down the stadium stairs and launches him onto the field.
+However, Drebin accidentally pushes Nordberg's wheelchair down the stadium stairs and launches him onto the field.

 Cast

-Major League Baseball (MLB) player Jay Johnstone has a cameo role as do umpires Joe West, Doug Harvey, Hank Robinson, Ken Kaiser and Ron Luciano.
+Major League Baseball (MLB) player Jay Johnstone and umpires Joe West (NL), Doug Harvey (NL), Hank Robinson, Ken Kaiser (AL), and Ron Luciano (AL) have cameos.
 Professional announcers Curt Gowdy, Jim Palmer, Tim McCarver, Mel Allen, Dick Enberg, and Dick Vitale appear as play-by-play commentators.
 Dr. Joyce Brothers also appears in a cameo role as herself.
-John Houseman appears (uncredited) as a driving teacher.
+John Houseman makes an uncredited appearance as a driving teacher.